AMCN41R/csharp-command-framework/README.md

 ```

 ## Register the dependencies
-In order to use the middleware, you need to register the required services.
+In order to use the framework, you need to register the required services.
 This can be done in the `ConfigureServices` method of your `Startup.cs` file:

 ```csharp
 public void ConfigureServices(IServiceCollection services)